Andalusian Spanish in TV Shows and Movies

 This series is available on Netflix.

-Mar de Plástico (Plastic Sea)
+5. Mar de Plástico (Plastic Sea)

 This crime series, set in the province of Almería, revolves around the murder of a young woman in a town heavily influenced by agriculture and immigration.
 Several characters in the show speak with an Andalusian accent, reflecting the setting.
 Fernando Cayo, who plays Colonel Alejandro, adopts an accent reminiscent of the region, adding a layer of authenticity.
 However, critics have pointed out that Mar de Plástico reinforces certain stereotypes, especially in relation to the immigrant community and the representation of local speech.
 Despite this, it remains a significant production where the Andalusian accent plays a role in shaping the environment of the series.

-This series is available on Prime Video.
+This series is available on Amazon Prime Video.

-El Niño
+6. El Niño

 El Niño is a high-paced thriller that explores the world of drug trafficking between Morocco and southern Spain, particularly the Strait of Gibraltar.
 The film follows El Niño (played by Jesús Castro), a young man from Cádiz who gets involved in smuggling.
 The Andalusian accent is crucial in this movie, as it adds to the authenticity of the setting and the characters.
 Jesús Castro, who is from Vejer de la Frontera, naturally speaks with a strong Andalusian accent, making his performance even more realistic.
 The film does not portray the accent in a negative light but rather uses it to reinforce the cultural and geographical context of the story.

 This film is available on YouTube, you can watch it for free here.
-Just keep in mind that the video quality is low and it includes Arabic subtitles.

 Conclusion

 Andalusian Spanish in TV shows is gaining more visibility, breaking stereotypes and showcasing the richness of regional speech.
 The Andalusian accent is vital in Spain’s linguistic landscape.
-While some productions capture its authenticity better than others, an Andalusian voice on screen adds a special flavor.

 If you’d like a second part, like and share this post with friends who enjoy practicing Andalusian Spanish.